Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Summary

 \item Our approach does not require an assumption of a power-law relation for the density-temperature distribution of the gas, as the \Lya\ spectra is constructed from our self-consistently evolved simulations.
 We find that a single power law does not accurately describe the $\rho_\mathrm{gas}-T$ distribution of the gas in the density range relevant to generating the signal of the \Lya\ forest.

 \item From our analysis, we infer the evolution of the thermal state of the IGM.
-The temperature history of the IGM shows a first temperature peak ($T_0 \simeq 1.3 \times 10^4 \mathrm{K}$) due to hydrogen reionization at $z\simeq 6.2$.
+The temperature history of the IGM shows a first temperature peak ($T_0 \simeq 1.3 \times 10^4 \mathrm{K}$) due to hydrogen reionization at $z\simeq 6$.
 This peak is followed by an epoch of cooling due to adiabatic expansion of the Universe until the onset of helium reionization from radiation emitted by AGNs.
 The ionization of helium leads to a second increase of the temperature until \HeII\ is fully ionized ($z\simeq 3$), resulting in a second peak of $T_0\simeq 1.4 \times 10^4 \mathrm{K}$.
 The second peak is followed by a second period of cooling from cosmic expansion.
-Our result is consistent with previous estimates from \cite{gaikwad2020a} and \cite{gaikwad2020b},
+Our result is consistent with previous estimates from \cite{gaikwad2020a} and \cite{gaikwad2020b}.
+We note that the method employed in this work where we modify the UVB photoionization and photoheating rates by rescaling and shifting the model from \cite{puchwein2019a} limits the variation on the evolution of the thermal history of the IGM in our simulations.
+In future work we will allow for more flexibility in the photoheating history which will result in a more complete sample of the IGM density-temperature distribution.
+The improved flexibility of the models may permit a better inference of the thermal history of the IGM, as for now our low-redshift ($z < 4$) constraints are largely informed by the ionization state of hydrogen which likely results in a underestimated uncertainty in our $T_0 - \gamma$ evolution.

 \item We compare the evolution of the hydrogen effective optical depth \taueffH from our best-fit model to several observational determinations.
 We find that after hydrogen reionization completes ($5 \lesssim z \lesssim 6$), the \HI\ effective optical depth resulting from the model may underestimate the observations.
 We provide a modification to our best-fit model where the photoionization and photoheating rates are reduced during this epoch such that the evolution of \taueffH is consistent with measurements by \cite{Bosman_2018}.
 Additionally, the neutral fraction of hydrogen from the modified model shows consistency with the measurements by \cite{Fan+2006} during this redshift interval.